flatcar/flatcar-website/content/blog/2021-12-11-containerd-inotify-leak.md

 # Legacy cgroup notifications

-Legacy cgroups has custom notification mechanisms, different than all other unix notification APIs.
+Legacy cgroup has custom notification mechanisms, different than all other unix notification APIs.
 For OOM notifications, one needs to:

 - create an `eventfd` using [eventfd(2)](https://man7.org/linux/man-pages/man2/eventfd.2.html)
 - open `memory.oom_control` file